0xTdesign/reading-notes/201/Class-03.md

  // evaluate this
  (a + c) + b;

+ 10Dog

 ```

 Describe a real world example of when a conditional statement should be used in a JavaScript program.
 Give an example of when a Loop is useful in JavaScript.

+Array notes
+// push() - adds to end of array
+// pop() - removes from end of array
+// unshift() - adds to start of array
+// shift() - removes from start of array